MicrosoftDocs/minecraft-creator/creator/Reference/Content/AnimationsReference/Examples/AnimationGettingStarted.md

 1. From 0 to 0.5 seconds (in the "pre" tag), the head bone is set to a scale of 1 in all dimensions [X, Y, Z]
 1. At 0.5 seconds, the bone will instantly scale up to 2 times its normal size
-1. From 0.5 to 1 second ("post"), the bone will re-scale back to its normal scale of 1 in all dimensions
+1. From 0.5 to 1 second ("post"), the bone will re-scale back to the scale of 1 in all dimensions

 > [!NOTE]
 >"Pre" and "post" can also be defined by a Molang expression that calculates the value at runtime, allowing for a mathematically defined, as opposed to a purely linear, curve.